jp106/Samples/ArcGISPythonAPI/Power_Outage_Analysis.md

 Note: The column number and null data varies by year.
 So group files by same number of columns and prepare excel file accordingly.

-# 3. Clean Data to make it conistent
+# 3. Clean Data to make it consistent

 Based on the number of columns from above files will be grouped into :
 * 2002 to 2010